boomerang-lord/IOT_Remainder/README.md

 # Design Goals
 1. Secure low coast IoT Module
 2. Ultra low power operation for years of batery life
-3. Self-Learning Event Pattern inside the device and in th server
+3. Self-Learning Event Pattern inside the device and in the server
 4. Machine Learning based Analysis of the event patterns

 # Hardware Design